abhijeet4022/TechLearningHub/Mock_Interview/Linux/D2_Linux_Q.md

 ### 5. **OS Patching**

 When you are planning to patch production servers.
-What are the steps you take before, during, and after patching?
+What are the steps you take before and after patching?

 **Answer:**
 **Before:**